PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 For Product Owners to succeed, the entire organization must respect their decisions.
 These decisions are visible in the content and ordering of the Product Backlog, and through the inspectable Increment at the Sprint Review.

 The Product Owner is one person, not a committee.
 The Product Owner may represent the needs of many stakeholders in the Product Backlog.
 Those wanting to change the Product Backlog can do so by trying to convince the Product Owner.
+___
+#### Question:
+Who is responsible for maximizing the value of the work the Scrum Team performs?
+- [ ] The Scrum Master and The Developers
+- [ ] The Developers
+- [x] The Product Owner
+- [ ] The Product Owner and The Developers
+- [ ] The Scrum Team
+- [ ] The Scrum Master
+___
+#### Question:
+Who is accountable for maximizing the value of the product resulting from the work of the Scrum Team?
+(choose the best answer)
+- [ ] The Scrum Master and The Developers
+- [ ] The Scrum Master
+- [ ] The Scrum Team
+- [x] The Product Owner
+- [ ] The Developers
+- [ ] The Product Owner and The Developers
+#### Question:
+Which statement best describes a Product Owner's responsibility?
+(choose the best answer)
+- [ ] Managing the project and ensuring that the work meets the commitments to the stakeholders.
+- [x] Optimizing the value of the work the Scrum Team does.
+- [ ] Keep stakeholders from distracting the Developers.
+- [ ] Directing the Developers.
+___
+#### Question:
+Select the three most applicable items that Product Backlog management includes:
+(choose the best three answers)
+- [x] Ensuring that the Product Backlog is transparent, visible, and understood
+- [x] Developing and explicitly communicating the Product Goal
+- [ ] Presenting Product Backlog items to the Key Stakeholders
+- [ ] Moving Product Backlog items into the Sprint Backlog
+- [x] Ordering Product Backlog items
+___
+#### Question:
+Which of the following is NOT correct about the Scrum Master?
+(Select the best answer)
+- [x] Manages the Product Backlog
+- [ ] Helps the organization to implement Scrum
+- [ ] Is a true leader who serves the Scrum Team and the larger organization
+- [ ] Causes the removal of impediments
+___
+#### Question:
+Who is accountable for managing the Product Backlog?
+(choose the best answer)
+- [x] The Product Owner
+- [ ] The Developers
+- [ ] The Scrum Master
+- [ ] The Key Stakeholders
+___
+#### Question:
+Who is allowed to update the Product Backlog?
+(choose the best two answers)
+- [ ] The Product Discovery team.
+- [ ] The Scrum Master.
+- [x] The Developers, but the Product Owner remains accountable.
+- [ ] The key stakeholders.
+- [x] The Product Owner.
+- [ ] The Developers.
+___
+#### Question:
+Which two statements best describe the Product Backlog?
+(Select the best two answers)
+- [x] It changes as we learn more about the product.
+- [ ] Contains all tasks identified by the Developers.
+- [ ] It's used to create the project plan.
+- [x] The Product Owner is accountable for it.
+___
+#### Question:
+Who should know the most about the progress toward a business objective or a release, and be able to explain the alternatives most clearly?
+(choose the best answer)
+- [x] The Product Owner
+- [ ] The Project Manager
+- [ ] The Developers
+- [ ] The Scrum Master

+Explanation
+The Product Owner is the sole person responsible for ordering the Product Backlog.
+Their responsibilities include making the Product Backlog visible, transparent, and clear to all.
+___
+#### Question:
+Which of the following are applicable characteristics of the Product Owner?
+(choose the best four answers)
+- [x] Product Visionary
+- [x] Product Value Maximizer
+- [x] Product Marketplace Expert
+- [x] Lead Facilitator of Key Stakeholder Involvement
+- [ ] Facilitator of Scrum events
+___
+#### Question:
+Which of the following are applicable characteristics of the Product Owner?
+- [x] Lead Facilitator of Key Stakeholder Involvement
+- [x] Product Visionary
+- [x] Product Marketplace Expert
+- [x] Product Value Maximizer
+- [ ] Facilitator of Scrum events

 ## Scrum Master
 The Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide.
 They do this by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.